|

 Just imagine…

-An African American woman who lives in California and works in the film industry ends up visiting Sierra Leone.
+An Black American woman who lives in California and works in the film industry ends up visiting Sierra Leone.
 She falls in love with the beauty of the people and the place, and learns about the country’s connection to the blood diamond crisis.
-She’s moved to make a documentary about the crisis.
+And, she’s so moved that she ends up making a documentary about the crisis.

-Her connection is so deep that eventually she launches a nonprofit called Shine on Sierra Leone
+Her connection to Sierra Leone is so deep that eventually she launches a nonprofit called Shine on Sierra Leone.

-THEN, (read carefully, please) after running the nonprofit for around five years, that same woman does an ancestry test and finds out that her maternal lineage is ALL from Sierra Leone.
+THEN, after running the nonprofit for around five years, that same woman does an ancestry test.
+She finds out that her maternal lineage is ALL from Sierra Leone.
 She literally had no idea.

 Isn’t that incredible?

-Was she led there by some ancestral force?
-Was she guided back to help her homeland?
+The question is… Was she led there by some ancestral force?
+In other words, was she guided back to help her homeland?
 Could she feel a part of herself in the people and the land?

 Meet Tiffany Persons.